johnscancella/scribeAPI/project/loc/content/help/t_illustration.md

 # Describe the Picture

-Most pictures have captions and/or descriptions.
-Enter the text exactly as you see it, including the capitalization and punctuation.
-However remove hyphenation that breaks words at the end of line.
+Most pictures have captions or descriptions.
+Enter the text exactly as you see it.
+Include capitalization and punctuation, but remove hyphenation that breaks words at the end of the line.
 Use new lines to separate different parts of captions and descriptions.

-You may omit any text that for any reason is difficult to decipher.
-But keep in mind that you can zoom in or view the original high resolution images to get a better look.
+You can zoom in for better looks at the page.
+You can also select “View the original page” in the upper right corner of the screen to view the original high resolution image of the newspaper.

 <p>
 <div id="accordion-help-modal">
   <h3>Photo Sample</h3>